 GPIB controllers are usually set to 0 or 21.
 To be safe, do not configure any instrument to have an address of 21.
-To change the controller address, see the documentation for the controller.

 The instrument saves the address in nonvolatile memory.
-It does not change when you send a reset command or when you turn the power off and then on again.
+It does not change when you send a reset command or when you turn the power off and on again.